helium/HIP/xxxx-validator-challenges.md

 Challenges to the Consensus Group.
-This not only allows us to free Hotspots from the burden of following the blockchain but it also moves the entities initiating Challenges to machines with much more stable and predictable networking which reduces the likihood of connectivity failures.
+This not only allows us to free Hotspots from the burden of following the blockchain but it also moves the entities initiating Challenges to machines with much more stable and predictable networking which reduces the likelihood of connectivity failures.
 Hotspots can become clients of Validators to learn about blockchain updates in general, whether or not they're currently being challenged, and where to deliver Witness receipts.